HOME: www.hiltonpond.org

 Hilton Pond Center for Piedmont Natural History is expanded to take advantage of opportunities provided by the special interests and expertise of banders, including visiting experts.
 Hummingbirds are an example of a special case.

 Permits for hummingbird banding are currently limited by the Bird Banding Laboratory to less than 200 researchers nationwide.
 The Center's hummingbird banding activities are authorized through the personal master permit of the executive director (Bill Hilton Jr.).
-Hummingbirds are captured in mist nets and in pull-string or electronic traps baited with sugar-water feeders; most captured hummingbirds continue to feed while entrapped.
-Hummingbirds rarely appear to be stressed in captivity, where they can be held safely in educational banding demonstrations for not more than 30-45 minutes; a hummingbird used in demonstrations almost always drinks at least once when its bill is placed in a hummingbird feeder.
+We do not typically use mist nets for public banding programs involving hummingbirds, electing instead to capture them one at a time in pull-string, electronic, or passive traps baited with sugar-water feeders; most captured hummingbirds continue to feed while entrapped.
+Hummingbirds rarely appear to be stressed in captivity, where they can be held safely in educational banding demonstrations for not more than 30 minutes.
+Hummingbirds used in demonstrations are offered sugar water several times and they almost always drink at least once when their bills are placed in a hummingbird feeder.

 Audience Participation

 Anderson and Spreyer (1982) found that 179 of 199 educational banders (90%) allow limited, moderate, or extensive handling of birds by the public.
-In general, birds at
+Birds at

 Hilton Pond Center for Piedmont Natural History are removed from nets and traps by trained personnel (the bander or a qualified intern or volunteer).
-In some advanced workshops, the bander may teach participants how to extricate captures.
+In some advanced adult workshops, the bander may teach participants how to extricate captures from traps but not from nets--and only under direct supervision.
 All banding is done exclusively by trained and authorized personnel.
-Some birds (especially large raptors or other birds with strong beaks or talons) are released only by trained personnel, while others (especially passerines and hummingbirds) may be held, measured, and released by participants.
+Some birds (especially large raptors or other birds with strong bills or talons) are released only by trained personnel, while others (especially passerines and hummingbirds) may be held, measured, and released by participants.
 Such releases are under direct supervision by and at the discretion of the bander, and only occur after thorough and proper instructions for holding and release are provided.
 Soap and water and/or sanitizer are provided so that participants may clean their hands after birds are released.
+Program participants are encouraged to take bird-in-the-hand photographs quickly and quietly and without using camera flash.

 SELECTED REFERENCES